Breath is the Best Medicine

 Sitting down for long periods of time, poor posture, social habits and emotional stress all impact the way we breathe.
 Poor breathing habits inhibit our ability to relax which means; we cannot digest food properly, our cells can’t repair themselves, we feel tired, cranky and anxious, we get sick more often and eat more sugar.
 All of this loops back on itself to create a vicious cycle where poor respiration leads to poor health and bad habits.

 When we are little we know how to breathe correctly.
-If you have ever watched a baby breathing when they are sleeping you will notice their whole body shifts into a rhythmic pattern; you see on the inhalation the whole belly rises and on
+If you have ever watched a baby breathing when they are sleeping you will notice their whole body shifts into a rhythmic pattern; you see on the inhalation the whole belly rises and on exhalation the whole belly falls.
+This is the natural rhythm of breathing and it fills the whole body with oxygen.

 By the time out kids reach school age, proper breathing shifts from deep and rhythmic to short and shallow.
 It happens for a few different reasons which include; sitting down too much, social stigmas to hold the tummy in and the mimicking of behaviour from peers and parents.
 It also does not help that nearly all the adults in the world seem stressed and wound up.